Ato-Mothibi/blc2302_groupChanique_Thato_Mothibi_ITWresume5/README.md

 # digital-resume5
 This is my fifth github project.
-I've created a digital resume
+I've created the second digital resume, that has both HTML and CSS